dataplat/datasaturdays-blog/_posts/2021-03-31-rob-writes-a-test-post.md

     icon: download  # references name of svg icon, see full list below
     url: "http://url-goes-here.com"

+image:
-image: /assets/img/logos/dataplatformwit.png  # URL to a hero image associated with the post (e.g., /assets/page-pic.jpg)
+  path: /assets/img/logos/dataplatformwit.png  # URL to a hero image associated with the post (e.g., /assets/page-pic.jpg)
   thumbnail: /assets/img/logos/dataplatformwit.png
   caption: "A caption for the WIT image"

 # post specific author data if different from what is set in _config.yml
 author: